utgwkk/bulkmockgen/README.md

 ## Migrate from mockgen

-There is a migration tool `mockgen-to-mockgengen`.
-You can rewrite `//go:generate mockgen` comments to mockgengen's all at once.
+There is a migration tool `mockgen-to-bulkmockgen`.
+You can rewrite `//go:generate mockgen` comments to bulkmockgen's all at once.

 ```
-go install github.com/utgwkk/mockgengen/cmd/mockgen-to-mockgengen@latest
+go install github.com/utgwkk/bulkmockgen/cmd/mockgen-to-bulkmockgen@latest
 ```